TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/ImageManipulation/Properties/FileField.rst

 file_field
 ==========

+.. confval:: file_field

-   :type: string (field name)   :Scope: Proc. / Display
+   :type: string (field name)
+   :Scope: Proc. / Display

    Name of the database field that contains the uid of the file record.
 By default set to `uid_local`.